inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 ### Interactive tutorial

-If you do have a chance to use Jupyter on your own computer, I recommend it: you can modify the code and add new features.
+If you have a chance to use Jupyter on your own computer, I recommend it: you can modify the code and add new features.
 If you haven't used Jupyter notebooks before, here's a [tutorial and installation instructions](https://compsci697l.github.io/notes/jupyter-tutorial/).

 Once you have installed Jupyter, go to the main directory of my repository (i.e. the one called `embedded-grammars-tutorial`) and run the command `jupyter notebook`.